 LWVWA insured transparency in our map drawing process.
 We held listening session around the state to understand how communities want to be represented in the 2021 maps.
-We will submit the set of maps we create to the WA State Redistricting Commission.
+We submitted the maps we created to the WA State Redistricting Commission.

 Issue Chair: Alison McCaffree, firstname.lastname@example.org, (253) 720-6813

 Mapping Input Overview

 Your voting power starts here.
 Where the lines are drawn for Legislative and Congressional districts affects your voting power for the next 10 years.
-LWVWA is putting together mapping solutions.
-We are working with our coalition partners: Redistricting Justice Washington, Win/Win, More Equitable Democracy and the Washington Community Alliance to draw maps the represent communities of interest.
-These maps will comply with all redistricting statutes and aim to balance representation for all residents of Washington.
+LWVWA put together map solutions below.
+We worked together with our Local Leagues and our coalition partners: Redistricting Justice Washington, Win/Win, More Equitable Democracy and the Washington Community Alliance to draw maps that represent communities of interest first.
+These maps comply with all redistricting statutes and aim to balance representation for all residents of Washington.

 The League of Women Voters of Washington has been holding a parallel process to develop new legislative and congressional district solutions – hosting listening session and drafting maps.
 Alison McCaffree is our Redistricting Issue Chair and led the work.
 We have executed a statewide, transparent, nonpartisan process to develop maps resulting in these example solutions that put communities of interest first.
 The following maps were submitted to the Washington State Redistricting Commission on September 23, 2021 for their consideration with the solution narratives.

 Maps have been drawn with the following ranked priorities (click picture to enlarge):

 Maps Summary: Executive Summary - Letter to Commissioners

 Additional Example Map: (developed before Colville Tribes' press release clarifying their position) Map: https://davesredistricting.org/join/163fbd3a-f48e-49b0-88f8-780cd5af99c2